TianchouYin/ultralytics/docs/en/guides/data-collection-and-annotation.md

   <strong>Watch:</strong> How to Build Effective Data Collection and Annotation Strategies for Computer Vision 🚀
 </p>

-Every consideration regarding the data should closely align with [your project's goals](./defining-project-goals.md).
+Every consideration regarding the data should closely align with [your project&#39;s goals](./defining-project-goals.md).
 Changes in your annotation strategies could shift the project's focus or effectiveness and vice versa.
 With this in mind, let's take a closer look at the best ways to approach data collection and annotation.

 ## Setting Up Classes and Collecting Data